Pressure closed loop

 Additional perks for both OEMs & end-customers are hidden in the integration of the controller and servo drive.
 The two mostly benefit from quick commissioning - meaning less down-time for the machines in use due to the simple drives exchange process and the fact that no additional tools are required.

-Moreover, an extra help for the machine producer is the easy diagnostics thanks to integrated tools at PLC.
+An extra help for the machine producer is the easy diagnostics thanks to integrated tools at PLC.
 Moreover, tuning of controller parameters becomes uncomplicated.

 Conclusion